I ran across this quote years ago and yesterday’s discussion with my students in ethics class brought it to mind.

 There is wisdom in this quote, but like all wisdom, it has to go deeper than a slogan or it isn’t really wisdom at all.
 Dr. Teller’s slogan is a wonderful test case to explore this.

-First, let’s look at perspective shifts.
+First, let’s look at the meaning of perspective shifts.
 We humans are creatures defined by our beliefs.
 And our beliefs define our perspective on the world in which we are embedded.
 Our beliefs structure our perspective.
 If we are stuck in our beliefs and do not allow new information and new ideas to alter our perspectives, we limit ourselves.

-What Dr. Teller says is so true.
-Shifting our perspective will reveal and open up more possibilities than being smart ever will.
-One can be very smart within only a narrow perspective and thus be limited in one’s possibilities.
-If one works on a scientific or social problem, but applies one’s smarts through only one mindset to solving the problem, one may never solve it.
-Very few problems and challenges are solved by taking only one perspective on them.
-A eureka moment can only happen when one’s perspective shifts, opening oneself up to wisdom.
+What Dr. Teller says is so true: shifting our perspective will reveal and open up more possibilities than being smart ever will.
+One can be very smart within only a narrow perspective and thus remain limited in one’s possibilities.
+If say, one works on a scientific or social problem, but applies one’s smarts through only one mindset, one may never solve it.
+Very few problems and challenges are solved by approaching them from only one perspective.
+A eureka moment only happens when one’s perspective shifts, opening oneself up to wisdom.

-And in the spirit of that insight, we need to not take this slogan at face value but look deeper at it.
-Insightful as it is, it is merely a slogan — a pithy quote that on its own never does more than serve as a Tweet or Pin.
-(Or spam e-mails selling inspirational programs, which is where I ran across Dr. Teller’s quote.)
-We need to get past the hype.
-What does it mean to shift perspectives?
-What do we actually need to shift?
+And in the spirit of multiple perspectives, we need to not take Dr. Teller’s slogan at face value but look deeper at it.
+Insightful as it is, it is merely a slogan — a pithy quote that on its own never does more than appear as a Tweet, Pin, or a catchphrase in spam e-mails selling inspirational programs, which is where first saw Dr. Teller’s quote.

 Real change comes from real perspective shifts and real perspective shifts come from a beginner’s mind.
-That means that instead of changing your name or marketing slogan you change your position to perceive new things.
+That means not changing your name or marketing slogan but changing your position to perceive new things.